TusharSharma729/To-Do-App/README.md

 # To-Do-App
-This is a To-Do-App made in Python Flask.
+This is a full stack secure and scalable Flask-based to-do application with separate Admin and User roles for task management and access control.